How to stop nuisance calls

 BT sells home phones that feature nuisance call-blocking technology, which can shield users from up to 100% of unwanted calls.
 As well as calls from international and withheld numbers, it allows you to bar unknown callers, too.
 Keep in mind this claim is 'up to', which means it isn't guaranteed to block all nuisance calls.
 Still, it can help cut down on unwanted calls if you use the correct settings.

-Many providers now go the extra mile to clamp down on unsolicited calls.
+Many providers now go the extra mile to clamp down on unsolicited calls to your landline.

 TalkTalk's free Last Caller Barring feature lets you block the last number that called you or input numbers that you'd like barred.

-BT's Caller Display option, which costs just shy of £2 per month, is also useful.
-This lets you see the number of the person who's calling you so you can decide whether to take the call.
+BT's Caller Display option, which is free for all BT customers, is also useful.
+This lets you see the number of the person who's calling you, so you can decide whether to take the call.

 Virgin Media operates a special Nuisance Calls Bureau that gives helpful advice on tackling unsolicited calls.
-You can reach them on 0800 953 3333.
+You can get in touch with them on 0800 953 3333.

-Although being removed from the phone book used to be something only the upper crust would consider, it's now a fairly standard way for people to avoid getting harassed by nuisance calls, going ex-directory is a very sensible thing to do.
-At the very least it will enable fewer telesales companies from getting hold of your number.
+Although getting your landline removed from the phone book used to be something only the upper crust would consider, it's now fairly standard.
+Going ex-directory is a very sensible way for people to avoid getting harassed by nuisance calls on their landline.
+At the very least, it will enable fewer telesales companies to get hold of your number.

 Sometimes, if you're lucky, the rep will tell you how they got the number.
 From that, you may be able to work out why you're being bothered with calls and take steps to put a stop to it.